baubels/fcnns/README.md

 <!-- In the scheme of simply increasing accuracy without destroying information, however, FCNNs have both the fine-grained advantage which CNNs do not.
 Having learnable spectral filter passes is an interesting next step.
  -->

+### Preferred additions
+Fourier transforms are useful in the sense of making local features globally considered, as well as defense against adversarial attack and fine-grained tuning.
+There is an issue however with signal sampling rates and noise found only locally.
+If some artifact is present in only some part of the image; fourier transforms are quite inefficient and poorly suited for use in pooling application.
+Wavelets are superior in being changeable in time (or instantaneous signal location), therefore providing a better way to both protect against adversarial attack and do fine-grained tuning without the drawback of not being able to deal with local features directly as with fourier transforms.
+Changing the fouriers to wavelets should produce something superior.
+Although wavelets aren't implemented directly in TensorFlow, they are in NumPy and further made elsewhere for usage: https://github.com/fversaci/WaveTF.